esatemre/voice-hero/README.md

    Visit `http://localhost:3000/dashboard` to create your first project.

 ## 🔮 Roadmap
-We have big plans to turn Landing Voice Agent into a fully conversational agent.
+We have big plans to turn Voice Hero into a fully conversational agent.
 See [ROADMAP.md](./ROADMAP.md) for our vision of two-way voice conversations and reinforcement learning loops.

 ## 📄 License